Break-A-Scene: Extracting Multiple Concepts from a Single Image: Implementation Details

 \subsection{Blended Latent Diffusion Integration}

-As explained in \Cref{sec:applications}, in order to edit an image using the extracted concepts from another image, we utilized Blended Latent Diffusion \cite{avrahami2022blended,avrahami2022blendedlatent} off-the-shelf text-driven image editing method.
+As explained in Section 4.2 in the main paper, in order to edit an image using the extracted concepts from another image, we utilized Blended Latent Diffusion \cite{avrahami2022blended,avrahami2022blendedlatent} off-the-shelf text-driven image editing method.
 As shown in \Cref{fig:bld_additional}, we can perform it in an iterative manner, editing the image region-by-region.
 That way, we can edit the image in an elaborated manner by giving a different text prompt per region.